connectrpc/connectrpc.com/docs/python/deployment.md

 - [hypercorn](https://hypercorn.readthedocs.io/en/latest/)

 Connect has an extensive test suite to verify compatibility of connect-python with the Connect protocol.
-Unfortunately, **only pyvooy reliably passes conformance tests**: other servers occasionally have hung requests or stream ordering issues. pyvoy was built with connect-python in mind, but is very new and needs more time with real-world applications to verify stability.
+Unfortunately, **only pyvoy reliably passes conformance tests**: other servers occasionally have hung requests or stream ordering issues. pyvoy was built with connect-python in mind, but is very new and needs more time with real-world applications to verify stability.